vertica/ddR/ddR/vignettes/user_guide.md

 ## [4,]    3    3    3    3
 ```

-We will soon add a way to easily (and cheaply) create skeleton objects (without having to initialize another distributed object that may be very large).

-Note that `repartition` may be called implicitly and automatically by some backends during `dmapply` or `dlapply`.
-If the inputs and outputs (based on `nparts`) are not partitioned compatibly, each execution unit may not have the data required to process its chunk of computation.
-In this case, the backend may automatically call `repartition` on one or more of your inputs.
-In this case, performance may be impacted, so it is good practice to learn what results in compatible partitioning.
+Note that `repartition` may be called implicitly and automatically by
+some backends during `dmapply` or `dlapply`.
+If the inputs and outputs
+(based on `nparts`) are not partitioned compatibly, each execution
+unit may not have the data required to process its chunk of
+computation.
+In this case, the backend may automatically call
+`repartition` on one or more of your inputs.
+In this case, performance
+may be impacted, so it is good practice to learn what results in
+compatible partitioning.

 ### More Examples

-Init'ing a dlist:
+Initializing a distributed list (`dlist`):

 ```r
 a <- dmapply(function(x) { x }, rep(3,5))